kago1988/useful-shell/README.md

 pwd # print working directory
-ls  # list all visible files and folders ls a*  # list all visible files and folders that start with 'a' ls -a  # list all files and folders ls -l  # list all visible files and folders in the long format ls -al  # list all files and folders in the long format mkdir abc  # create a folder touch file.txt  # create file.txt
+ls  # list all visible files and folders ls a*  # list all visible files and folders that start with 'a' ls ~  # lists all visible files and folders from /home/user (even when the shell is somewhere else) ls -a  # list all files and folders ls -l  # list all visible files and folders in the long format ls -al  # list all files and folders in the long format mkdir abc  # create a folder touch file.txt  # create file.txt touch file{1..4}{a..d}.txt  # creates 16 files 'file1a.txt', "file1b.txt', ...
 CTRL a  # jump to the beginning of the shell command CTRL e  # jump to the end of the shell command
 CTRL k  # delete everything in the shell command that comes after the cursor